arkaprovaz/ln379_Delenitors/dashboard/flood-alert-dashboard/README.md

 # Flood-Alert-Dashboard
-Main dashboard for getting realtime data from dashboard.
+Dashboard for getting realtime data from database.